-- .17 Headline earnings is calculated by starting with the basic earnings number in terms of IAS 33 and then excluding all re-measurements that have been identified in this (Section C) as relating to the platform of the entity.
-The focus on re-measurements (whether realised or unrealised) as opposed to capital items provides a clearer and more consistent mechanism for determining headline earnings in the context of IFRS. - .18 The main purpose of reconsidering the calculation of headline earnings is to ensure consistency of treatment by all companies listed on the JSE of the same or similar items.
-The only way to achieve this consistency is to create detailed rules for all items that are separately disclosable in terms of IFRS. - .19 Any deviation from the rules would result in undesirable inconsistencies.
+- .19 Any deviation from the rules would result in undesirable inconsistencies.
 Companies are therefore not permitted to override a rule even if they believe that the operating/trading and platform distinction set out in the rules is inappropriate for their specific business.
 The sector-specific rules section of this circular has been created to allow for an alternative treatment for an entire sector where the general rule is inappropriate to its business.
-The basis for conclusions section merely provides background information and guidelines that was used to formulate the calculation of headline earnings and is not to be used to override any of the rules.

-The table below identifies items that are re-measurements (or that might .20 mistakenly be regarded as re-measurements), and indicates whether each of these items is included or excluded from headline earnings.
-This analysis has been done per individual IFRS, includes all IFRSs issued as at 30 June 2007 and provides the reasoning behind the decision to include or exclude the items.
+The "Basis for Conclusions" section merely provides background information and guidelines that were used to formulate the calculation of headline earnings and is not to be used to override any of the rules. - .20 The table below identifies items that are separately identified re-measurements (or that might mistakenly be regarded as re-measurements), and indicates whether each of these items is included or excluded from headline earnings.
+This analysis has been conducted per individual IFRS, is based on all IFRSs and Interpretations issued as at 30 April 2009 and provides the reasoning behind the decision to include or exclude the items.
 These reasons relate to the definitions set out in Section B of this circular.
 In many instances the reason for exclusion is that the amount is a re-measurement that has not been specifically included.
 This is simply referred to as a "re-measurement".